 For Water And Wine: Lake Tahoe And The Sierra Foothills

 Most of us Californians have equal love for food and wine and the outdoors and we add them both into our trip itineraries whenever possible!
-One unexpected way to do that is to visit Lake Tahoe and then journey onto the wine region of the Sierra Foothills.
+One unexpected way to do that is a California road trip that visits Lake Tahoe and then journeys onto the wine region of the Sierra Foothills.